 Researchers May Have Found The Cause Of Ulcerative Colitis

-Ulcerative colitis is one of the two diseases associated with a diagnosis of inflammatory bowel disease or IBD.
+Ulcerative colitis is one of the two diseases associated with a diagnosis of inflammatory bowel disease or IBD1.
 Together with Crohn's disease, IBD affects around 3 million American adults, and the numbers have grown in recent decades.

 Currently, there is no cure for these gastrointestinal diseases, but scientists are continuing research and attempting to develop therapies for both—and with some success.
-Thanks to a new study from Stanford Medical School, researchers may have found an opportunity for a natural treatment for ulcerative colitis.
+Thanks to a new study from Stanford Medical School, researchers may have found an opportunity for a natural treatment for ulcerative colitis2.

 Creating an effective treatment has been difficult since researchers have yet to identify the single cause of colitis.
 Instead, there are several potential causes.
 To begin their research, the team at Stanford isolated one potential cause, and it—like so much else—may be related to the gut microbiome.

 Researchers compared the gut microbiomes of two groups, one group with ulcerative colitis and one group with a different, noninflammatory, condition known as FAP.
 Both groups had undergone the same surgery to restructure their digestive system, but patients with FAP rarely experience the same inflammatory attacks after surgery that patients with ulcerative colitis do.
 These researchers wanted to know why.

 They found that patients with FAP still had one particular family of bacteria that patients with ulcerative colitis were lacking.
 Those with ulcerative colitis were also lacking some anti-inflammatory substances that those bacteria make.
 Because only the patients with ulcerative colitis lacked that family of bacteria and their byproducts, researchers concluded that the surgery was not to blame for it missing and that it may be related to the root cause of ulcerative colitis.

 How can this help doctors treat ulcerative colitis?